rixth/customSelect/README.md

 ## Options

-* multimode (this is a nested hash, which only relates to multiple selects)
+* windowFormatter (*default: noop*) called with the display value before the 'window'  is set, allowing you to modify or format it.

+## These options only apply to standard single selects

+* customRange (*default: false*) show min-max inputs to allow a user to enter a custom numeric range
+* customValues (*default: empty*) an object with two keys, min and max, which are the starting values for the custom box.

+# These options only relate to multiple selects

 * placeholder (*default: Please select some items*): if you're using a multiple select and no options are selected, this is the text that is shown
 * defaultValue (*default: null*) if all options in a multiselect are unchecked, select this option.
+* customValueHelper a function that a valid custom range is passed through.
+Is expected to return an array with two values, the first is the 'data' value, the second is the 'friendly' value that is displayed in the 'window'.

 ## Methods